 Content Included In Knoppix

-There is even a longer list of data recovery tools in Linux but according to me these are the five that I find best and easy to use for Linux users.
+There is even a longer list of Linux data recovery but according to me, these are the five that I find best and easy to use.
 If you use any other data recovery tool then share it with us in the comment below and also take a poll below to tell us which one of the above tool you find the best.